seansfkelley/seansfkelley.github.io/_posts/2021-02-03-javascript-the-bad-parts.md

 assert({} != "");
 ```

+(FYI: This page has a basic `assert` function defined if you want to pop open the browser console and copy-paste these examples in.)

 Maybe in the early days of the web when everyone was flying by the seat of their pants it made sense to paper over newbie mistakes like comparing a stringified number to a number literal.

 That said, automatic type coercion is a feature very rarely seen in other programming languages to this degree.
 Even Python, which lets you overload almost every conceivable hook, tends to avoid this type of behavior.
 The cases it does appear in are usually highly restricted, such as allowing comparison between a datetime and a string, or a datetime and a number.